 Wood is obtained from logs by splitting (riving) rather than sawing.
-This allows pieces to be thinner and lighter while still maintaining their strength and integrity since the grain runs the full length of the piece.
+This process is often performed right in the forest, eliminating the need for heavy machinery as the split pieces can than be carried out by hand.
+Riving allows pieces to be thinner and lighter while still maintaining their strength and integrity since the grain will run the full length of the piece.
 The wood is used in its natural “green” state.
 This means it hasn’t been processed at a mill or run through a kiln to dry it.

 Once all the pieces are ready, dry tenons are put into wet mortices.
 This method exploits the natural shrinking properties of wood.
 When a dry tenon is inserted into a wet (still green) mortice, the mortice will dry and shrink fit around the tenon for a remarkably strong joint.
 A tapered tenon is used where the legs join into a solid wood seat which means that use actually tightens the connection.

 Seats are hand-woven by David from fibre rush, shaker tape or cane.

 A variety of finishes are available though a natural oil finish is recommended.
 It penetrates the wood for a deeper level of protection while emparting a wonderful sheen to the surface.
 This highlights the woods natural beauty to its fullest extent.
 For more information on our finish of choice, check out: http://www.triedandtruewoodfinish.com